gradle/gradle/design-docs/managed-component-model.md

     - A read-only property of a `@Managed` type
     - An element of managed collections `ModelSet` and `ModelMap`
     - A top level element.
-- TBD: Reporting changes, if any.
+- Reporting changes, if any.
 None - `LanguageSourceSet`'s should appear as follows:

 ```
 + lss